Muninder Adavelli

 Customers tend to be impatient.
 Over half of the buyers want a response to their questions within 30 minutes, which rises to 72% when they need customer support.
 It climbs to 75% when they want to talk to a sales representative.

-It's no secret that people rely heavily on the experiences of other consumers to tell them about a specific product or service.
-People reading reviews are curious to see if a business is worth considering.
-That's why companies must provide remarkable customer experience to ensure they're getting good feedback online.
+People rely heavily on the experiences of other consumers to tell them about a specific product or service.
+Customers reading reviews are curious to see if a business is worth considering.

-Here, we'll be sharing all the most compelling statistics on the influence of online reviews:
+Below are the most compelling statistics on the influence of online reviews:

 (Frontiers)

 People also believe reviews assist them in reducing the risk of loss and making the right decisions regarding their shopping options.
-82% of customers browse through product reviews before finalizing their purchases.
-It makes a massive impact on a company's sales.

 (Dixa)